-Admission is limited and very competitive, the number of applicants surpasses the number of admission seats.
-The applicant is responsible for compiling and submitting the completed.
-Incomplete applications will not be reviewed.
-Applicants must meet Keiser University Graduate School Admission and English Proficiency requirements, as well as requirements for admission to the major, listed below.
+Program admission is limited and very competitive as the number of applicants surpasses the number of admission seats.
+The applicant is responsible for compiling and submitting the completed application.
+Incomplete applications will not be accepted.
+Applicants must meet Keiser University graduate school admission and English proficiency requirements, as well as requirements for admission to the program major as listed below.

 Applicants must be a Registered Nurse with completion of a: